VectorSpaceLab/OmniGen2/README.md

 </p>

 ## 🤝 Community Efforts
-We’re honored and grateful for the support from the open source community.
+We're honored and grateful for the support from the open source community.
 Here are some unofficial implementations contributed by the community(**Currently, we have not confirmed whether there are no bugs.
 Please try to use the our official demo as much as possible.**):
 - ComfyUI:
   - [ComfyUI Official](https://comfyanonymous.github.io/ComfyUI_examples/omnigen/)
   - [https://github.com/Yuan-ManX/ComfyUI-OmniGen2](https://github.com/Yuan-ManX/ComfyUI-OmniGen2)